oweb36/mws-docs/Characters/Air Conditioners/ToshyFEN.md

 There's an exception though to that, RBC!
 FEN would do anything to protect RBC, as RBC is not only him, RBC is also his brain and also his "brother."
 FEN would even kill others just to protect RBC.
 FEN, even in his unhinged personality would still protect RBC.

 FEN's volatile personality and mind can switch easily.
-He is caring though to some, especially [RBC](#RBC).
+He is caring though to some, especially [RBC](#RBC-AMSUS).

-### RBC
+### RBC-AMSUS

 TLDR: Cautious and chill.
 Sane unlike [FEN](#FEN).
 Smarter, but usually untrusting.
 If warmed up, he would trust you.
 Quite chatty, but find big talk awkward and leaves it up to FEN to do so.
 Is the brain, and so is cautious because if RBC dies then ToshyFEN dies.
 Observant and more intelligent than FEN, but does so discretely.
 Saner and would try to stop FEN but mostly is powerless except to influence FEN.
+Does not like you lobotomizing him and ToshyFEN.

 RBC is the more cautious and chiller mind out of ToshyFEN.
 RBC is the mentally sane and stable mind out of ToshyFEN too.